FRex/csoinfo/README.md

 Go to **releases** on this repo to get a self contained 32 bit Windows exe (made with Pelles C).

+A Python implementation that functions the same is also available in this repo, it should work with Python 2.7 and Python 3.x

 It reads the iso size and block size from the cso/zso header and the cso/zso size is the size of the input file itself.